casanet/casanet-server/README.md

 map all codes in `irCommandsMap.json` file and saved all last action in cash file becuase the tecnolege is very bad

-to read IR codes i recomended https://github.com/davorf/BlackBeanControl project that kept all in ini file Easily or http://rm-bridge.fun2code.de/ , and after getting code, insert them to map file.
+to read IR codes i recomended https://github.com/davorf/BlackBeanControl project that kept all in ini file easily or http://rm-bridge.fun2code.de/ , and after getting code, insert them to map file.

 Dependencies:
 * Install Python 2.7 At: `C:/Python27` (or change the value in: `modules\Commons\pythonHandler.js` line 7)